skarlekar/smart-quora/README.md

 ```

 ### Installing the Web Server
 For testing the BNA we will use a light-weight Node.js based web-server.
+Install and start it as follows:
 ```
 cd <repo>/www
 npm install -g http-server

 ```

 If you don't have a Google account, go ahead and create one.
 This account will be the resource owner